Kia Joorabchian: The controversial 'super agent' causing outrage among Arsenal fans | Goal.com

 While Arsenal are understandably reluctant to reveal how much influence Joorabchian holds, his ever increasing presence at the Emirates - where he has been spotted celebrating goals alongside head of football Raul Sanllehi and technical director Edu in the directors box - has caused concern amongst fans.

-News on Tuesday that Luiz, who was berated by fans following his horror show against Manchester City , and Cedric, who is still to make his Gunners debut six months after his arrival on loan from Southampton, would be rewarded with new contracts only heightened the suspicion that Joorabchian's, and not Arsenal's, interests are the top priority this summer.
+News on Tuesday that Luiz, who was berated by fans following his horror show against Manchester City , and Cedric, who is still to make his Gunners debut six months after his arrival on loan from Southampton, would be rewarded with new contracts only caused more concern.

 The Gunners could in turn argue with some justification that Pablo Mari's recent injury and Luiz's proven track record as a top-class defender - moments of self-destruction notwithstanding - mean that they would be foolish to pass up the chance to renew, while Cedric's woes are a reflection of his rotten luck with injuries rather than any judgement on the player himself.

-The captures of Gabriel Martinelli and William Saliba, meanwhile, go some way to disproving the idea that the Emirates boardroom has become a closed shop and that the stars of tomorrow are being passed over in favour of players that belong to Joorabchian's infinite web of interests and connections.
+The captures of Gabriel Martinelli and William Saliba, meanwhile, prove that the Emirates has not become a closed shop.
+Stars of tomorrow can still find their way to the club.

 “In English football, a Russian owns one team, a Turk another, a sheikh has another and an American has another.
 Here with MSI this 'little crazy man' Kia Joorabchian came over, the guy's been vilified for seven years, called a bandit, called God knows what else, then he was absolved and didn't even face trial,” Sanchez told reporters of his friend in 2015.